 - Be aware and wonder.
 Remember the Dick-and-Jane books and the first word you learned – the biggest word of all – LOOK.

 So what do you think?
 Did I get too political?
 Do you see a connection in corporate behavior and rising healthcare costs?
 Did the Affordable Care Act give even more power to big pharma and health insurance companies?
 What will likely happen to healthcare under the Trump administration?
-Will we ever have universal access to healthcare, or even universal access to health insurance, and what would that mean?
+Will we ever have universal access to healthcare, or even universal access to health insurance?
+Should healthcare be a right or a privilege?
 I encourage comments below.